DeusExMachinaTeam/EM-CommunityPatch/change_list_eng.md

 ## Improvements
 * **Engine patching**: aspect ratio correction fix, bringing proper 90 degree wide FOV and accompaning frustrum culling patch
-* **UI - HD 16:9 interface**: every user interface screen redone to support 16:9 HD resolutions, upscaled and redrawn 95% of UI textures (main driving interface, icluding status bar, speedometer, crosshair and radar, town and shop screens, inventory screen, journal, quests, map and global map, NPC dialog screen, loading screens and map splash screens, weapon and gadget icons etc).
-Every affected file is commented for ease of future modding [[#180]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/180)
+* **UI - HD 16:9 interface**: every user interface screen redone to support 16:9 HD resolutions, high resolution text rendering, upscaled and redrawn 95% of UI textures (main driving interface, icluding status bar, speedometer, crosshair and radar, town and shop screens, inventory screen, journal, quests, map and global map, NPC dialog screen, loading screens and map splash screens, weapon and gadget icons etc), more readable pop up messages.
+Every affected file is commented for ease of future modding [[#180]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/180) [[#243]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/243)
 * **UI - Icons**: new gadget icons are now color coded to reflect a quality of a gadget (white/rusty, blue/green, red tone usually from worse to best) and weapon gadget icons now have distinctive suplimentary icons coresponding with the weapon type they affect
 * **UI - Icons**: fixed damage resist icons mixup, now all damage resist types have new appropriate icons, displayed on crosshair and in a town shop and a vehicle stat interface [[#81]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/81)
 * **Lootbox system**: propagated lootbox logic existing in the game to first and second region maps (Krai, Ridzin, Vaterland, Hel, Librium, Argen), icreasing game's replayability.
 Improved logic of the loot generation, fixing many errors related to wrong affix choice for the weapon types, rebalanced the drop rates for the guns used in generation [[#83]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/83) [[#227]](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/pull/227)